 Chinese steamed buns are best eaten when they are freshly made.
 Steamed buns are sometimes made with fillings such as barbecued pork, vegetables or sweet bean paste.
 There are many varieties in the market with different types of fillings.
 As for me, I love them plain.
 These are known as mantou.
 The secret to perfect steamed buns calls for the correct flour to be used.
 When I first attempted the recipe, I was so disappointed with the outcome as it did not turn out to be at all fluffy.

-You may had also noticed that the buns are slightly yellow in colour.
+You may also had noticed that the buns are slightly yellow in colour.
 This is due to the unbleached flour which was used.
 Try adding a little bit of vinegar or lemon juice to 'whiten' the dough, if you wish but it is really not necessary.
 Moreover, in my opinion, the vinegar or lemon juice might be too strong and spoil the original taste of the buns.
-For guaranteed snowy white steamed buns, look for the flour which are sold at Asian grocers.
+For guaranteed snowy white steamed buns, look for the flour which are sold at the Asian grocers.

 Of course, you may use an electric steamer to prepare these fluffy mantou.
 If you do not own a steamer, steam them in a wok, pan or pot with the lid on.
 Add enough water and allow it to boil.
-Ensure that the buns are above the water level during the steaming process.
+Just ensure that the buns are above the water level during the steaming process.

 If you like to make these buns in advanced, allow them to cool to room temperature after steaming.
 Then, freeze them.
 Steam the frozen buns once again for about 8 to 10 minutes before consumption.
-Once ready, the insides of these steamed buns should be hot and soft.
+Once ready, the inside of these steamed buns should be hot and soft.